-There’s nothing that gets the hearts of homeowners fluttering more than having their own elegant dressing room or walk in wardrobe.
+There’s nothing that gets the hearts of homeowners fluttering more than having their own elegant dressing room or walk-in wardrobe design.
 A dedicated space for all your outfits and accessories is definitely tempting, but what is the difference between the two?
 It can sometimes be confusing to identify the differences between walk in wardrobes and dressing rooms but when you start to look at what is available, you’ll notice there is a clear distinction.

 A walk in wardrobe is as much a dressing room as an en-suite is a bathroom.
 Unlike a dedicated dressing room, a walk in wardrobe is often a smaller or box room adjoining the bedroom or an area of the bedroom that may be partitioned off specifically with fitted open wardrobes in mind.

-If you have more space available, you may want to indulge yourself with a fully fitted dressing room.
+If you have more space available, you may want to indulge yourself with a fully fitted changing room complete with stylish and functional furniture to enhance your dressing room experience.
 Imagine floor to ceiling wardrobes with full length and double hanging rails, as well as a whole host of storage options designed to match your lifestyle.

 Before you call the designers in, here are a few things you should consider:

-- Do you have space to include seating or a bespoke storage island?
-If not, walk in wardrobes may suit you better.
+- Do you have space to include seating or a bespoke fitted storage island in a dressing room?
+If not, walk-in wardrobes may suit you better.